ecematacli/MyPOS-App/README.md

   - Pagination.

 ## Inventory Count Page
- - Inventory count functionality lets them to count all of the products in their stores so that they could be in synced with the stocks of the stores and e-commerce website.
+ - Inventory count functionality lets them to count all of the products in their stores so that they could be synced with the stocks of the stores and e-commerce website.
+ - The ability filter products that will be counted by the product name, brand or category.
+ - When filters selected, a batch is created upon filtered products and counting page, on which the actual counting happens, opens up automatically.
+ - Products will be counted and then send back to the server.
+ - All batches can be seen on the home page of the inventory count.